The economic policy of the 4th of August regime

 The reforms worked out very well.
 Exports in 1938 rose by more than 57% per cent over the previous year.
 Currency reserves grew and the Athens Stock Exchange was consistently bullish.
 Greece’s merchant shipping tonnage in 1938 hit 1.87 million tons, making Greece the world’s 9th biggest commercial maritime power.

 Greece’s industrial output increased a staggering 179% and production of electricity increased too.
 Furthermore, the workforce grew considerably, with construction, transport, agriculture, the textile industry, and engineering employing the largest numbers of workers.
-Over the first two years, the overall economic activity grew a stunning 138%, with a marked rise in per capita income and temporary decline in unemployment in Greece between 1936 and 1938.
+Over the first two years, the overall economic activity grew a stunning 138%, with a marked rise in per capita income.

 The armament industry also boomed, becoming Greece’s biggest industry and second largest export after tobacco in the late 1930s.
 The sales, especially for the Spanish Civil War needs, helped to improve the Greek economy and the success of Greece’s rearmament program, both objectives of the Metaxas regime.
 Anticipating a European war, the Greek government desired both a stronger economy and a modernized military.

 Because of the high demand of weapons in the Spanish conflict, the Greek Government and the GPCC were able to sell munitions at inflated prices and make a substantial profit.
 The revitalized economy and the increased local availability of arms and ammunition as a result of the sales to Spain made the Greek rearmament program possible.